mokamv/CS433_Celegans/README.md

 3. Run the desired model scripts (KNN, SVM, Logistic Regression, Death Prediction with Linear Regression) from the main directory.

 Since the feature extraction and preprocessing steps can take some time, preprocessed data and extracted features are provided in the `preprocessed_data/` and `feature_data/` directories.
-If you wish to re-run these steps, you need a data folder with the raw trajectory data, provided by Sahand Jamal Rahi, Assistant Professor of the Laboratory of the Physics of Biological Systems in the
+If you wish to re-run these steps, you need to extract the data zip file and run the `preprocessing.py` and `feature_extraction.py` scripts, both of which take very long to run.
+Preprocessing was only done on the original 104 worms, meaning that the script will not process the additional 18 worms.
-Institute of Physics at EPFL.

 ## Data Structure & Model Choices